 Peppercorns give these buttery sweet treats an unexpected bite.
 To package, cut scrapbook paper to fit the box lid and secure with double-stick tape.
 Layer two ribbons of different widths in a band around the closed box and hot-glue them in place.
 Dip the stems of punched leaf shapes in hot glue and press onto the ends of hemp twine; knot around the box on top of the ribbon.

 This snack is for the bagel-lovers out there.
 We've borrowed the savory flavors of everything bagels and transformed them into a crisp cracker.

 Cinnamon and orange zest add pizzazz to this delicious relish, which can be made up to a week in advance.
 Decorative jars, topped with a cute wooden spoon and personalized note, make ideal packaging.

-Simple metal tins look cheerful when decked with leftover wrapping paper or bold grosgrain ribbon.
+Simple metal tins look cheerful when dressed up with leftover wrapping paper or bold grosgrain ribbon.
 A handwritten tag under the ribbon lets recipients know what delightful treat is nestled inside -- pumpkin pie-spiced nuts.

-Give your friends and family a ready-to-devour appetizer -- cheese cubes, Kalamata olives, green olives, roasted peppers, and onion wedges marinated in an herb vinaigrette.
-Fabric dresses up screw-top jars, which are personalized with a homemade label.
+Give your friends and family a ready-to-devour appetizer -- feta cubes, Kalamata olives, green olives, roasted peppers, and onion wedges marinated in an herb vinaigrette.
+A piece of scrap fabric dresses up screw-top jars, which are personalized with a homemade label.